Financing commercial property investments in Australia

 Some of the basic things you need to have approved to get a commercial property loan are:

-– if the property does not have a tenant, you need to demonstrate how you will afford to maintain the property and make repayments
+• If the property does not have a tenant, you need to demonstrate how you will afford to maintain the property and make repayments in lieu of that tenant’s income.

-– your income details, including the rental income from the property
+• Your income details, including the rental income from the property, net of outgoings such as land tax and non-recoverable expenses.

-– your deposit and equity from other properties, if any
+• Your deposit and equity sourced from other properties, if any.

-– details of the property itself, including the asset class (i.e. office, warehouse, shop), location and valuation.
+• Details of the property itself, including the asset class (such as office, warehouse or shop), location and valuation.

-Paul Cleary, director of Melbourne-based specialist broker Synergy Commercial Property Finance, added that investors would need to show details of their financial situation in the past two to three years and their trust deed if their company is set up as a trust business structure.
+Cleary noted that investors would need to show details of their financial situation in the past two years and their trust deed if their company was set up using a trust business structure.

 How much can you borrow when buying a commercial property?

-“Unlike residential property where you can borrow as much as 95 per cent of the property’s value, most lenders require borrowers to have a minimum contribution of 30 per cent when applying for a commercial loan.
-In other words, the lender will consider lending up to 70 per cent of the property’s value,” she said.
+“Whereas residential property investors have the capacity to leverage to 95 per cent of the property’s value, most commercial lenders require commercial borrowers to have a minimum contribution of 20 to 30 per cent plus stamp duty and acquisition costs when applying for a commercial loan,” he said.

-Mr Cleary said the specific amount an investor can borrow often depends on the property price.
+Cleary also noted that the specific amount an investor could borrow often depended on the property price.

-“For sub-$1 million acquisitions, this can be up to 80 per cent of the purchase price or valuation, but for anything over $1 million, this is normally set at 65-75 per cent of the purchase price and is usually restricted or set by the servicing calculation set by the bank,” he said.
+“For sub-$1 million acquisitions, this can be up to 80 per cent of the purchase price or valuation, but for anything over $1 million, this is normally set at 65 to 75 per cent of the purchase price and is usually restricted or set by the servicing calculation set by the bank,” he said.

 Buyers of commercial property also cannot access lender’s mortgage insurance, so it is essential to have a sufficient deposit or equity to qualify for the loan.

-However, there is a good chance of scoring approval if you are buying a traditional commercial property (for example, an office) with a stable tenant that will be in the space for another few years.
+However, you are likely to receive approval if you buy a traditional commercial property (such as an office) with a stable tenant who will remain in the space for several years.

 What to consider before applying for a loan

-“Unless you are a very sophisticated borrower, there is far too much risk involved to proceed with this type of loan without considering all the consequences,” Ms Mitchell said.
+“Unless you are a very sophisticated borrower with extensive experience with commercial property, there is far too much risk involved to proceed with this type of loan without considering all the consequences and potential pitfalls,” he said.

-“Consult your accountant, solicitor, a mortgage broker experienced in commercial loan deals and financial advisor before making any decisions.”
+“Gather a team of experts together, such as your accountant, solicitor, an experienced commercial mortgage broker experienced in commercial loan deals, and a financial advisor before making any decisions.”

 How is commercial property lending different to residential?

-As commercial properties are more susceptible to slumps in the economy, lenders generally consider these to be a higher-risk investment than residential.
+As commercial properties are more susceptible to economic slumps, lenders generally consider them to be higher-risk investments than residential properties.

-While lenders for residential property loans are fairly transparent with their interest rates and often have carded rates, this is not the case for commercial property loans, for which rates are not always publicised.
+While lenders for residential property loans are fairly transparent with their interest rates and often have carded rates that are publicly advertised, this is not the case for commercial property loans, for which rates are not always publicised.

 In fact, terms on the commercial property loan can almost always be negotiated.

-“Commercial loans are more complex and are generally priced on risk, which means that the more risk you present to the lender, the higher your interest rate will be,” Ms Mitchell said.
+“Commercial loans are more complex and are generally priced for risk, which means that the more risk that the underlying asset, tenant or borrower presents to the lender, the higher your interest rate will be,” Cleary said.

-“Several factors will determine risk, such as [the] location of the property and demand for the type of property – often the more specialised the property, the lower the demand.”
+“Several factors will determine risk, such as the location of the property, the leverage of the debt being proposed, the tenancy profile and the weighted average lease expiry [WALE] of the sum total of tenants – and the demand for the type of property.
+Often, the more specialised the property, the lower the appeal to the broader market and the lower the demand.”

-For instance, assets including offices and warehouses are seen as “standard commercial properties” because they appeal to a larger pool of tenants, while spaces built for a specific purpose such as hotels and service stations are seen as riskier as potential tenants and buyers are limited only to businesses in that sector.
+For instance, assets including offices and warehouses are seen as “standard commercial properties” because they appeal to a larger pool of tenants, while spaces built for a specific purpose, such as hotels and service stations, are seen as riskier because potential tenants and buyers are limited to businesses in that sector.

-Commercial property loans also have much shorter loan terms of between two and 15 years, compared with the 30-year terms of residential property loans.
+Commercial property loans also have much shorter loan terms of between three and five years (up to 15 years in some cases), compared with the 30-year terms of residential property loans.

 Despite all the differences, buying commercial and residential property is virtually the same in one aspect: the settlement process.